 There are a lot of drugs in the world, and they come with countless side effects, some of which are more serious than others.
 Some can be relatively minor, while some can be incredibly dangerous and potentially fatal.
-One of the most dangerous side effects or symptoms can be that of excess or uncontrollable weight loss.
-This can be a side effect from not only illegal or illicit drugs but also of some prescribed medication.
+Excess or uncontrollable weight loss is one of the most dangerous side effects or symptoms.
+This can be a side effect of illegal or illicit drugs and some prescribed medication.

-Even when taken according to the doctor’s or medical professional’s orders, and according to the directions of the drug manufacturer, there is still the possibility that you may end up losing a dangerous amount of weight or losing a large amount of weight very quickly.
-Both of these situations can be incredibly dangerous and hazardous to good health, but they can also create a powerful physical and psychological dependence that will keep the user from stopping the substance.
+Even when taken according to the doctor’s or medical professional’s orders and according to the directions of the drug manufacturer, there is still the possibility that you may end up losing a dangerous amount of weight or losing a large amount of weight very quickly.
+Both situations can be incredibly dangerous and hazardous to good health.
+Still, they can also create a powerful physical and psychological dependence that will keep the user from stopping the substance.

-When they do decide to quit, or finally seek help for a problem with dependence or addiction, the effects of the drugs and the weight loss can mean a relatively difficult and uncomfortable detox or withdrawal stage.
+When they finally decide to quit or seek help for a problem with dependence or addiction, the effects of the drugs and the weight loss can mean a relatively difficult and uncomfortable detox or withdrawal stage.
 This difficulty can often force individuals in recovery to relapse and resume using their drug of choice.

-Of the many drugs that can cause weight loss, meth and heroin are two of the most common and most dangerous.
-They each affect the body in vastly different ways, and cause weight loss in different ways, both with potentially disastrous results.
+Of the many drugs that can cause weight loss, meth, and heroin are two of the most common and dangerous.
+They each affect the body in vastly different ways and cause weight loss in different ways, with potentially disastrous results.

-Meth is a potentially deadly drug that has a long list of possible side effects, many of which contribute directly or indirectly to the user losing substantial weight.
+Meth is a potentially deadly drug with a long list of possible side effects, which contribute directly or indirectly to the user losing substantial weight.
 The weight loss of meth users can be sudden, severe, and very dangerous to their health.
-It is a potent stimulant that acts on the central nervous system, allowing the user to feel its energizing effects for up to 12 hours or more in some situations.
+In addition, it is a potent stimulant that acts on the central nervous system, allowing the user to feel its energizing effects for up to 12 hours or more in some situations.

-Heroin is the complete opposite of meth, but still has many of the same side effects.
-Users of heroin tend to sleep or be inactive for large periods of time, which can contribute to them not eating and largely wasting away.
-Another reason heroin users do not eat very often is the reductio in appetite, and the use of all available funding for more heroin to avoid withdrawals.
+Heroin is the opposite of meth but still has many of the same side effects.
+Users of heroin tend to sleep or be inactive for large periods, which can contribute to them not eating and largely wasting away.
+Another reason heroin users do not eat very often is the reduction in appetite and the use of all available funding for more heroin to avoid withdrawals.
 The withdrawal symptoms of heroin can keep users addicted due to their severity and duration.
-Heroin side effects can include the pinnacle first-high deep sense of euphoria that the user will always be trying to recreate or chase, it also blocks out much of the pain that the user may be experiencing, by altering their brain chemistry, it also is adept at reducing anxiety.
-It causes the user to become very drowsy, sleepy, inactive, apathetic, and they can spend days without eating or showing much interest in food.
+Heroin side effects can include the pinnacle first-high deep sense of euphoria that the user will always be trying to recreate or chase.
+It also blocks out much of the pain that the user may be experiencing by altering their brain chemistry.
+It also is adept at reducing anxiety.
+It causes the user to become tired, sleepy, inactive, and apathetic, and they can spend days without eating or showing much interest in food.

 Abuse/Addiction Potential When Taking Drugs That Make You Lose Weight

-Of all of the drugs that make you lose weight, the most powerful aspect of their use will often be the dependence or addiction that can result from only a single-use.
-The physical addiction and abuse potential may be the greatest, since many of the drugs that make you lose weight will significantly alter brain chemistry and physical activity, including bodily systems.
+Of all the drugs that make you lose weight, the most powerful aspect of their use will often be the dependence or addiction resulting from only a single use.
+The physical addiction and abuse potential may be the greatest since many drugs that make you lose weight will significantly alter brain chemistry and physical activity, including bodily systems.
 This means that your body will eventually come to rely on those drugs to function, and suddenly stopping them, no matter what drug it is, can lead to incredibly challenging withdrawal symptoms.

 The same can be said for the psychological dependence that some people have.
 It becomes so ingrained in their behavior and way of thinking that they constantly think about using it even after the physical withdrawal symptoms fade away.
 This is another reason why so many users of drugs that make you lose weight end up relapsing because they simply have not gotten the help and counseling they need to identify and avoid the triggering situations that cause them to use.